coderas/babel-plugin-jsx-remove-data-test-id/README.md

 );
 ```

-Make sure the plugins are part of your webpack build, and that's it. ```data-test-id```'s will be stripped.
+Make sure the plugins are part of your babel config, and build away - that's it. ```data-test-id```'s will be stripped.